RikilG-GD/01_Pong/README.md

 - [PrettyLobster](https://opengameart.org/users/prettylobster) for the excellent [background music](https://opengameart.org/content/srstrnc-by-prettylobster) (from opengameart)
 - Win and Death 8-bit sound effects from [here](https://opengameart.org/content/oldschool-win-and-die-jump-and-run-sounds) (from opengameart)
-- PaddleHit, WallHit and PowerUp sounds created with [jfxr](https://jfxr.frozenfractal.com/#)
+- PaddleHit, WallHit, MenuSelect and PowerUp sounds created with [jfxr](https://jfxr.frozenfractal.com/#)

 For the Idea and game structure